Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic

 \section{Examples and discussions}

-Two case studies, a single-degree-of-freedom Bouc–Wen oscillator and a realistic nonlinear three-story steel frame, are presented in this section to evaluate the performance of the proposed F2NARX method.
+Two case studies, a single-degree-of-freedom Bouc-Wen oscillator and a realistic nonlinear three-story steel frame, are presented in this section to evaluate the performance of the proposed F2NARX method.
 All computations are performed on a MacBook Pro equipped with an Apple M4 Pro chip and 24 GB of RAM.
-It is noted that all GP and SGP models in F2NARX are trained and predicted sequentially rather than in parallel.
+All GP and SGP models are trained using the GPyTorch Python package \cite{gardner2018gpytorch}.
+SGP models use 500 inducing points, whose locations are treated as model hyperparameters.
+The hyperparameters of both GP and SGP models are optimized using the Adam optimizer in PyTorch with a learning rate of 0.05 and 200 optimization iterations.
+In this work, the CPU version of PyTorch was used for GPyTorch-based GP and SGP training and prediction.
+In addition, all GP and SGP models in F2NARX were trained and used for prediction sequentially rather than in parallel.
 For each example, results are reported from the following four aspects:

 \textbf{(1) Surrogate modeling error of the F2NARX method under various parameter settings}, including time window width and retained variance proportion for PCA.
 The mean prediction error over a testing dataset is given by: